Discovering the Heart of South African Culture: The Braai Experience in Christchurch

 Why Braai Means So Much to South Africans

 For South Africans, a braai is more than food.
+It’s:

 Sunday afternoons with family